dshanske/indieweb-post-kinds/readme.md

 define('POST_KIND_EXCLUDE', 'game,wish,rsvp,checkin');

-This will exclude game and wish from showing up in the post editor.
+This will exclude rsvp, checkin, game and wish from showing up in the post editor.
 It will not disable them on existing posts.

 ### The Non-Response Kinds ###